sasa1977/fsm/README.md

 If the result of event handler is not created via `next_state` or `respond` it will be ignored, and the input fsm instance will be returned.
 This is useful when the event handler needs to perform some side-effect operations (file or network I/O) without changing the state or data.

 ## Dynamic definitions
-Fsm macros are runtime friendly, so you can define the machine dynamically:
+Fsm macros are runtime friendly, so you can buils your fsm dynamically:

 ```elixir
 defmodule DynamicFsm do